 We had a nanny when I went back to work full-time; under today’s rules we would be paying in to a pension for her as her employer.
 If you start thinking of caring for your own child as a job of work, you should be receiving a pension – so pay yourself one (via your partner’s wage)!

 As long as you are working, or registered for Child Benefit (even if you are not receiving it), you will be receiving national insurance credits.
 You can check how many qualifying years you have currently here: Personal tax account checker (its a rather depressing read when it also tells you how many years you still need to work to receive the full state pension – you need 35!)

-This is a good option to have to keep your money locked away until retirement (you will pay a penalty if you withdraw it before you reach 60) but a workplace pension is still superior as you receive contributions from your employer too.
+This is a good option to have to keep your money locked away until retirement (you will pay a penalty if you withdraw it before you reach 60) but if you are saving for retirement, a workplace pension is seen as superior as you receive contributions from your employer too.

 Hunt down old pensions

 The Department for Work & Pensions estimates there is £400 million in unclaimed pension savings. £400 million!
 This got me wondering whether I had any pensions out there in no-mans land from two work placements I did while I was at university.
 So I checked….